pulpdood/react-coding-challenge/README.md

 -   Clean up CSS, especially the tileImage styles which are a bit hacky
 -   Need to ensure tests are following best practices as I am new to front-end testing
 -   Write more thorough tests
+-   Maybe combine Movies and Series page into one component with the programType as a prop

 ## Final thoughts